Detailed Information on Lukla’s Flight

 Although remote, the Everest Base Camp Cho La Pass Trek is one of Nepal’s most commercial trekking routes.
 Hence, the teahouses in this region offer decent food menus with a combination of local and continental delicacies.

-The menu also includes beverages such as ginger tea, milk tea, hot lemon, black tea, hot chocolate, hot juice, and black coffee.
+The menu includes beverages such as ginger tea, milk tea, hot lemon, black tea, hot chocolate, hot juice, and black coffee.
 A few cafes and restaurants in the lower region have coffee machines and serve Americano, Espresso, Cappuccino, and Cafe Latte.

 The trek package provides breakfast in Kathmandu and three meals (breakfast, lunch, and dinner) during the trek.